-- I. It is the policy of health plans affiliated with Centene Corporation® that Holter monitoring with a Food and Drug Administration (FDA) approved device is medically necessary for members/enrollees ≥ 18 years old who require 24 to 48 hours of cardiac activity monitoring with any of the following symptoms or indications: - A. Evaluation of any of these unexplained indications: syncope, near-syncope, episodic dizziness, recurrent palpitations, episodic shortness of breath or chest pain; - B. Evaluation of neurological events when transient atrial fibrillation or flutter is suspected; - C. Evaluation of syncope, near-syncope, episodic dizziness, or palpitations in whom a probable cause other than an arrhythmia has been identified but in whom symptoms persist despite treatment of this other cause; - D. Evaluation of members/enrollees with cardiomyopathy (e.g., arrhythmogenic right ventricular cardiomyopathy (ARVC), hypertrophic cardiomyopathy (HCM), dilated cardiomyopathy), or a first-degree relative with ARVC or HCM; - E. Evaluation of possible or documented prolonged QT syndromes; - F. To screen for asymptomatic arrhythmia in a members/enrollees with Brugada syndrome; - G. Assessment of efficacy of medication for arrhythmia treatment when baseline arrhythmia frequency is reproducible and of sufficient frequency to permit analysis; - H. Detection of proarrhythmic responses to antiarrhythmic therapy in members/enrollees at high risk; - I. Assessment of the function of pacemakers or implantable cardioverter defibrillators (ICD) with frequent palpitations, syncope, or near-syncope, and to assist in programming of enhanced features; - J. Evaluation of suspected pacemaker or ICD component failure or malfunction when device interrogation is inconclusive; - K. Assessment of efficacy of adjunctive medications in members/enrollees receiving frequent ICD therapy; - L. Assessment of suspected variant angina; - M. Evaluation of recurrent chronic heart failure when arrhythmia is suspected;
+- I. It is the policy of Louisiana Healthcare Connections that Holter monitoring with a Food and Drug Administration (FDA) approved device is medically necessary for members/enrollees ≥ 18 years old who require 24 to 48 hours of cardiac activity monitoring with any of the following symptoms or indications: - A. Evaluation of any of these unexplained indications: syncope, near-syncope, episodic dizziness, recurrent palpitations, episodic shortness of breath or chest pain; - B. Evaluation of neurological events when transient atrial fibrillation or flutter is suspected; - C. Evaluation of syncope, near-syncope, episodic dizziness, or palpitations in whom a probable cause other than an arrhythmia has been identified but in whom symptoms persist despite treatment of this other cause; - D. Evaluation of members/enrollees with cardiomyopathy (e.g., arrhythmogenic right ventricular cardiomyopathy (ARVC), hypertrophic cardiomyopathy (HCM), dilated cardiomyopathy), or a first-degree relative with ARVC or HCM; - E. Evaluation of possible or documented prolonged QT syndromes; - F. To screen for asymptomatic arrhythmia in a members/enrollees with Brugada syndrome; - G. Assessment of efficacy of medication for arrhythmia treatment when baseline arrhythmia frequency is reproducible and of sufficient frequency to permit analysis; - H. Detection of proarrhythmic responses to antiarrhythmic therapy in members/enrollees at high risk; - I. Assessment of the function of pacemakers or implantable cardioverter defibrillators (ICD) with frequent palpitations, syncope, or near-syncope, and to assist in programming of enhanced features; - J. Evaluation of suspected pacemaker or ICD component failure or malfunction when device interrogation is inconclusive; - K. Assessment of efficacy of adjunctive medications in members/enrollees receiving frequent ICD therapy; - L. Assessment of suspected variant angina;

-- N. Evaluation of possible arrhythmias post ablation procedures; - O. Baseline or periodic screening for those with adult congenital heart disease. - II.
-It is the policy of health plans affiliated with Centene Corporation that Holter monitoring with an FDA approved device is medically necessary for pediatric members/enrollees < 18 years old who require 24 to 48 hours of cardiac activity monitoring with any of the following symptoms or indications: - A. Evaluation of syncope, near-syncope, or dizziness in members/enrollees with identified cardiac disease, previously documented arrhythmia, or pacemaker dependency; - B. Evaluation of syncope or near-syncope associated with exertion when cause is not established; - C. Evaluation of unexplained syncope, near-syncope, or sustained palpitation when there is no overt clinical evidence of heart disease; - D. Assessment of efficacy of medications for arrhythmia following initiation of treatment or during rapid somatic growth; - E. Evaluation of patients with cardiomyopathy, or a first-degree relative with arrhythmogenic right ventricular cardiomyopathy; - F. Evaluation of possible or documented prolonged QT syndromes; - G. Evaluation of palpitation in a member/enrollee with prior surgery for congenital heart disease and significant residual hemodynamic abnormalities; - H. Evaluation of asymptomatic congenital complete atrioventricular (AV) block, non-paced; - I. Evaluation of cardiac rhythm after transient AV block associated with heart surgery or catheter ablation; - J. Evaluation of rate-responsive or physiological pacing function in symptomatic members/enrollees.
+- M. Evaluation of recurrent chronic heart failure when arrhythmia is suspected; - N. Evaluation of possible arrhythmias post ablation procedures; - O. Baseline or periodic screening for those with adult congenital heart disease. - II.
+It is the policy of Louisiana Healthcare Connections that Holter monitoring with an FDA approved device is medically necessary for pediatric members/enrollees < 18 years old who require 24 to 48 hours of cardiac activity monitoring with any of the following symptoms or indications: - A. Evaluation of syncope, near-syncope, or dizziness in members/enrollees with identified cardiac disease, previously documented arrhythmia, or pacemaker dependency; - B. Evaluation of syncope or near-syncope associated with exertion when cause is not established; - C. Evaluation of unexplained syncope, near-syncope, or sustained palpitation when there is no overt clinical evidence of heart disease; - D. Assessment of efficacy of medications for arrhythmia following initiation of treatment or during rapid somatic growth; - E. Evaluation of patients with cardiomyopathy, or a first-degree relative with arrhythmogenic right ventricular cardiomyopathy; - F. Evaluation of possible or documented prolonged QT syndromes; - G. Evaluation of palpitation in a member/enrollee with prior surgery for congenital heart disease and significant residual hemodynamic abnormalities; - H. Evaluation of asymptomatic congenital complete atrioventricular (AV) block, non-paced; - I. Evaluation of cardiac rhythm after transient AV block associated with heart surgery or catheter ablation; - J. Evaluation of rate-responsive or physiological pacing function in symptomatic members/enrollees. - III.
+It is the policy of Louisiana Healthcare Connections that Holter monitoring for any other indication not included in this policy is not medically necessary because efficacy has not been established.